Relationships are central to our lives, so when they are under stress or breaking down, we often feel confused, sad and alone.

 If you’re trying to save your relationship or move on, we can help you to explore your feelings, express your concerns and find the best way forward.

-To find out more about Relationship Counselling
+To find out more about relationship counselling contact us

 When I confronted my wife about having an affair, I was praying she would deny it, that it wasn’t true and I’d got it all wrong.
 That moment, waiting for her to respond, felt like an eternity.
 She started to cry and, to be honest, it’s a bit of a haze but I remember I hit the roof.
 I don’t think I’d ever felt such rage and I really wanted to hurt them both.